symblai/symbl-docs/conversation-api/concepts/redacting-pii.md

 When you enable the PII identification and redaction feature, the following PII data will be supported:

-Category  | PII Entity | Description
+PII Entity  | Category | Description
 ---------- | ------- | ------ |
-Finance | Credit/Debit Card Number. | A credit or debit card number is 12 to 19 digits long, used for payment transactions.
+Credit/Debit Card Number | Finance | A credit or debit card number is 12 to 19 digits long, used for payment transactions.
-Finance | Credit/Debit Card CVV Number. | A 3-digit or 4-digit security code of a credit or debit card.
+Credit/Debit Card CVV Number | Finance | A 3-digit or 4-digit security code of a credit or debit card.
-Finance | Credit/Debit Card Expiration Date. | The month and year a card expires.
+Credit/Debit Card Expiration Date | Finance  | The month and year a card expires.
-Finance | Credit/Debit Card PIN. | A security code issued by a bank or credit union for authenticating the transaction.
+Credit/Debit Card PIN. | Finance | A security code issued by a bank or credit union for authenticating the transaction.
 Not to be confused with CVV code.
-Finance | IBAN Code | An [International Bank Account Number (IBAN)](https://en.wikipedia.org/wiki/International_Bank_Account_Number) is an international system for identifying bank accounts across national borders.
+IBAN Code | Finance | An [International Bank Account Number (IBAN)](https://en.wikipedia.org/wiki/International_Bank_Account_Number) is an international system for identifying bank accounts across national borders.
 It defined under the ISO-13616:2007 standard.
 An IBAN consists of up to 34 alphanumeric characters.
-Finance | SWIFT Code | A [SWIFT code](https://en.wikipedia.org/wiki/Society_for_Worldwide_Interbank_Financial_Telecommunication) is a unique identification code for a particular bank.
+SWIFT Code | Finance | A [SWIFT code](https://en.wikipedia.org/wiki/Society_for_Worldwide_Interbank_Financial_Telecommunication) is a unique identification code for a particular bank.
 These codes are used when transferring money between banks, particularly for international wire transfers.
-Finance | US Bank Routing Number | The American Bankers Association (ABA) [Routing Number](https://en.wikipedia.org/wiki/ABA_routing_transit_number) (also called the transit number) is a nine-digit code.
+US Bank Routing Number | Finance | The American Bankers Association (ABA) [Routing Number](https://en.wikipedia.org/wiki/ABA_routing_transit_number) (also called the transit number) is a nine-digit code.
 It is used to identify the financial institution that's responsible to credit or entitled to receive credit for a check or electronic transaction.
-Finance | US Bank Account Number | US Bank Account Number.
+US Bank Account Number | Finance |  US Bank Account Number.
-Personal | Name | A person's full name, which can include first names, middle names or initials, and last names.
+Name | Personal | A person's full name, which can include first names, middle names or initials, and last names.
-Personal | Email | An email address to a mailbox.
+Email | Personal | An email address to a mailbox.
-Personal | Age | Age measured in months or years.
+Age | Personal |Age measured in months or years.
-Personal | Phone Number, Address, Date of Birth. | Phone number, address and date of birth.
+Phone Number, Address, Date of Birth | Personal | Phone number, address and date of birth.
-National ID | Social Security Number | A United States [Social Security number (SSN)](https://en.wikipedia.org/wiki/Social_Security_number) is a 9-digit number issued to US citizens, permanent residents, and temporary residents.
+Social Security Number | National ID | A United States [Social Security number (SSN)](https://en.wikipedia.org/wiki/Social_Security_number) is a 9-digit number issued to US citizens, permanent residents, and temporary residents.
-National ID | Passport Number | A passport number.
+Passport Number | National ID | A passport number.
-National ID | US Drivers License Number | A driver's license number for the United States.
+US Drivers License Number | National ID | A driver's license number for the United States.
 Format can vary depending on the issuing state.
-General | Date | Detects date mentions, including the names of common world holidays.
+Date | General | Detects date mentions, including the names of common world holidays.
-General | Domain Name | A domain name as defined by [DNS standard](https://datatracker.ietf.org/doc/html/rfc1035).
+Domain Name | General | A domain name as defined by [DNS standard](https://datatracker.ietf.org/doc/html/rfc1035).